Thought-Forms: Thought-Forms and modern art

 According to professor Ellwood, the book by Besant and Leadbeater had a large influence on modern art.
 "It suggested, to a world moving rapidly beyond the literalism of Victorian art, the expression in painting of surreal forms and forces underlying, but different from, the visible world."
 Thought-Forms demonstrated how the symbolism of "astral colors and forms" can express the specificity of "certain soul's and mental states."
 It had a great influence on Kandinsky as one of the essential factors that led to the "genius opening of new perspectives for painting."

 According to reminiscences by Sabaneyev, besides The Secret Doctrine Scriabin interested a magazine Vestnik Theosofii, which published [from 1908] the translations of Besant and Leadbeater's works.
 Apparently, being impressed by theirs theosophical works, he once said that "strong, powerful thought creates a thought-form so intense that it, in addition to the will, flows into the consciousness of other people."
 The perform of the part of light in Prometheus he imagined in the form of a radiance of some "luminous matter," which was supposed to fill the hall.

 A historian Breen wrote that Besant and Leadbeater were well aware how annoying stuff may be their book for a "society that remained deeply conservative".
 In early January 1901, when this book was published, "Queen Victoria still ruled England.
 'Modernism' as a movement or even a concept did not exist.
 When we consider this world of 1901, – further wrote Breen, – it becomes difficult not to believe that Besant, Leadbeater and their milieu deserve a more prominent place in the annals of both abstract art and the history of modernism".
 As the art critic Kramer has pointed, "what is particularly striking about the outlook of the artists primarily responsible for creating abstraction is their espousal of occult doctrine."
 Yeats, Eliot, Malevich, Kandinsky, and Mondrian were charmed by Theosophy.
 In the first decades of the twentieth century, it was a widespread "component of Western cultural life".

 Thus, Besant and Ledbetter had played, summed up Breen, "a small but intriguing role in shaping the globalized culture... which weaves together East and West, mysticism and rationalism, sound and sight."

 Criticism

-An academic science names the activities of such "investigators," as the authors of this book, "pseudoscience", because it is based on a concept of the extrasensory perception.
-The belief in existence of thought-forms "remains influential today" for the Theosophists, followers of New Thought, New Age and in neopagan movements, including Wicca.
+Science considers thought-forms to be pseudoscience, because they are based on a concept of the extrasensory perception.
+The belief in existence of thought-forms "remains influential today" for Theosophists, followers of New Thought, New Age, and in neopagan movements, including Wicca.

 New editions and translations

-After its first publication in 1905 the book was reprinted several times (8th – in 1971).
+After its first publication in 1905, the book was reprinted several times (8th – in 1971).

 This work has been translated into several European languages: French, German, Italian, Portuguese, Russian, Spanish.